 We can say that TBL wants to ensure that a company is as committed to society and the environment as it is to profits.

 The famous British Management Guru Mr. John Elkington came up with this idea and coined the phrase and concept of “Triple Bottom Line” in 1994.
 Mr. John came up with this term to measure the performance of corporate America on these social and environmental issues.
-Elkington’s idea behind the concept was that a firm must not only work to make money rather also work towards improving people’s lives, as well as the planet.
+Elkington’s idea behind the concept was that a firm must not only work to make money but also work towards improving people’s lives and the planet.

 3Ps of Triple Bottom Line

 Now let us understand in some more detail the 3 critical ingredients -3Ps of the triple bottom line concept:

 Earning profit is the primary and age-old objective of every commercial activity.
 Every company needs to earn profits so that it can pay its lenders, creditors, and employees, as well as continue with its operations smoothly.
 Most companies’ strategic planning and key business decisions revolve around maximizing profits.
 Hence, traditionally the main motto and benchmark for performance review of any business organization and management team.

 Focusing on people means how socially responsible a company is.
 This should be the second most important objective of a company.
 A point to note is that people here include all the stakeholders (not just shareholders), such as employees, customers, supply chain partners, and the community as a whole.
 A company can work towards this objective by supporting human rights and supporting diversity, race, and gender equity.
 Making donations, engaging in fair labor practices, creating a safe work environment, and ensuring fair hiring practices also assists companies in meeting this objective.